 Adverse reactions related to volume depletion

-In the pooled analysis of the four 26-week, placebo-controlled studies, the incidence of all adverse reactions related to volume depletion (e.g., postural dizziness, orthostatic hypotension, hypotension, dehydration, and syncope) was 1.2% for canagliflozin 100 mg, 1.3% for canagliflozin 300 mg, and 1.1% for placebo.
+In the pooled analysis of the four 26-week, placebo-controlled studies in adults, the incidence of all adverse reactions related to volume depletion (e.g., postural dizziness, orthostatic hypotension, hypotension, dehydration, and syncope) was 1.2% for canagliflozin 100 mg, 1.3% for canagliflozin 300 mg, and 1.1% for placebo.
 The incidence with canagliflozin treatment in the two active-controlled studies was similar to comparators.

-In one of the dedicated long-term cardiovascular studies (CANVAS), where patients were generally older with a higher rate of diabetes complications, the incidence rates of adverse reactions related to volume depletion were 2.3 with canagliflozin 100 mg, 2.9 with canagliflozin 300 mg, and 1.9 with placebo, events per 100 patient-years.
+In one of the dedicated long-term cardiovascular studies (CANVAS), where adult patients were generally older with a higher rate of diabetes complications, the incidence rates of adverse reactions related to volume depletion were 2.3 with canagliflozin 100 mg, 2.9 with canagliflozin 300 mg, and 1.9 with placebo, events per 100 patient-years.

-To assess risk factors for these adverse reactions, a larger pooled analysis (N = 12,441) of patients from 13 controlled phase 3 and phase 4 studies including both doses of canagliflozin was conducted.
+To assess risk factors for these adverse reactions, a larger pooled analysis (N = 12,441) of adult patients from 13 controlled phase 3 and phase 4 studies including both doses of canagliflozin was conducted.
 In this pooled analysis, patients on loop diuretics, patients with a baseline eGFR 30 mL/min/1.73 m2 to < 60 mL/min/1.73 m2, and patients ≥ 75 years of age had generally higher incidences of these adverse reactions.
 For patients on loop diuretics, the incidence rates were 5.0 on canagliflozin 100 mg and 5.7 on canagliflozin 300 mg compared to 4.1 events per 100 patient-years of exposure in the control group.
 For patients with a baseline eGFR 30 mL/min/1.73 m2 to < 60 mL/min/1.73 m2, the incidence rates were 5.2 on canagliflozin 100 mg and 5.4 on canagliflozin 300 mg compared to 3.1 events per 100 patient-years of exposure in the control group.
 In patients ≥ 75 years of age, the incidence rates were 5.3 on canagliflozin 100 mg and 6.1 on canagliflozin 300 mg compared to 2.4 events per 100 patient-years of exposure in the control group (see sections 4.2 and 4.4).

-In a long-term renal outcomes study in patients with type 2 diabetes and diabetic kidney disease, incidence rate of events related to volume depletion was 2.84 and 2.35 events per 100 patient-years for canagliflozin 100 mg and placebo, respectively.
+In a long-term renal outcomes study in adult patients with type 2 diabetes and diabetic kidney disease, incidence rate of events related to volume depletion was 2.84 and 2.35 events per 100 patient-years for canagliflozin 100 mg and placebo, respectively.
 The incidence rate was observed to increase with decreasing eGFR.
 In subjects with eGFR 30 to <45 mL/min/1.73 m2, the incidence rate of volume depletion was higher in the canagliflozin group (4.91 events per 100 patient-years) compared to the placebo group (2.60 events per 100 patient-years); however, in the subgroups eGFR ≥45 to <60 and eGFR 60 to <90 mL/min/1.73 m2, the between-group incidence rate was similar.

-In the dedicated cardiovascular study and the larger pooled analysis, as well as in a dedicated renal outcomes study, discontinuations due to adverse reactions related to volume depletion and serious adverse reactions related to volume depletion were not increased with canagliflozin.
+In the dedicated cardiovascular study and the larger pooled analysis, as well as in a dedicated renal outcomes study in adults, discontinuations due to adverse reactions related to volume depletion and serious adverse reactions related to volume depletion were not increased with canagliflozin.

 Hypoglycaemia in add-on therapy with insulin or insulin secretagogues